-Instant noodles carry health risks for women: studyAugust 21st, 2014 in Health /
+Instant noodles carry health risks for women: studyAugust 21, 2014 in Medicine & Health / Health

 Women who eat instant noodles, like Ramen, at least two times a week face a greater risk of high blood pressure, elevated blood sugar and high cholesterol, US researchers said Thursday.